Improve Project Estimates with Timesheets

 3. Have Your Resources Focus on Reality

-Your resources need to understand that the timesheet system that you put in place is not to catch them doing something wrong.
+Your resources need to understand that the timesheet process that you put in place is not to catch them doing something wrong.
 This of course goes under the assumption that you have the right people in place doing the job.
-Rather, your timesheet system is put in place to get an accurate picture of how long something really takes to complete.
-If you have never tracked time before in a timesheet, you will be amazed at how long something actually takes to complete.
+Rather, your system is put in place to get an accurate picture of how long something really takes to complete.
+If you have never tracked time before, you will be amazed at how long something actually takes to complete.

 4. Compile and Analyze the Facts